Nik-Nikolas/AlgRaces/README.txt

  at the same time.
 Each process is independent.
 Printing any key for active window after algorithm is finished sorting will restart it's execution.

  To start - launch argRacesLauncher.exe - graphics  mode ( slow ).
  or argRacesLauncherNoGraph.exe         - pure math mode ( fast ).

- Launcher launches up to 30 applications.

  To change parameters - change start_data.txt file (must be in the folder of .exe files)

- This .txt file contains following numeric constants ( order numbers shown below ):
+ start_data.txt file contains following numeric constants ( order numbers shown below ):

  FIRST LINE:  NUMERIC SEQUENCE SIZE ( elements amount )